Nebulizer or Inhaler- Which is the Right Choice for You?

 Is an Inhaler Right Choice for you?

-To use the inhaler a user must press the device to dispense the medication and inhale at the same time.
-It requires little, but significant amount of coordination between hand and mouth.
+To use the inhaler, a user must press the device to dispense the medication and inhale at the same time.
+It requires little, but a significant amount of coordination between hand and mouth.
 Any error in timing can lead to improper dosing due to medicine not being inhaled into sufficient quantity into the lungs.
-One way to minimize the error while using inhaler is through the use of a spacer or aerochamber.
-The spacer holds asthma medication so the user doesn’t need to coordinate inhaling while discharging the medication.
-They can just inhale whenever they are ready, which maximizes the amount of medication that gets inhaled into lungs.
+One way to minimize the error while using an inhaler is through the use of a spacer or aerochamber.
+The spacer holds asthma medication, so the user doesn’t need to coordinate inhaling while discharging the medication.
+They can just inhale whenever they are ready, which maximizes the amount of medication that gets inhaled into the lungs.
 Since reducing the amount of drug deposition into the mouth is important, the aerochamber with flowsignal whistle can be used to reduce the coordination needed between canister activation and inhalation.

 Benefits of inhalers over Nebulizers